yhala2414/yhala2414/README.md

 - 🧠 ENTP: strongest when I can follow a meaningful problem and shape it into something usable
 - 📍 Based in Chengdu
-- ⚽ Football: Real Madrid, Chengdu Rongcheng, China national team
+- ⚽ Football Fan: Real Madrid | Chengdu Rongcheng | China national team
 - 🚇 Cities & transport: metro systems, aviation, routes, timing, and movement

 ---